- Symptoms and Signs

 In DUBB, while submerged, hypoxia occurs first, followed by loss of consciousness (hypoxic blackout, breath-hold blackout) and then drowning.

 During drowning, panic and air hunger occur.
 Children who are unable to swim may become submerged in < 1 min, more rapidly than adults.
 After rescue, anxiety, vomiting, wheezing, and altered consciousness are common.
 Patients may have respiratory failure with tachypnea, intercostal retractions, or cyanosis.
-Sometimes respiratory symptoms are delayed until several hours after submersion.
+Respiratory symptoms are sometimes delayed for up to 6 hours after submersion.
 Patients may have symptoms due to injuries or exacerbations of underlying disorders.

 For concomitant injuries, imaging studies as indicated